lasircc/las_1_knowledge_base/docs/biobank.rst

 ######################################
 In table ``Collection``, we must edit the *patientCode* field in the relative collection.
 Hence, in the graph modify the attribute *localId* of the *hasAlias* relationship between *Patient* and *Project* nodes.
-In order to find the *Patient* node, we could query for the informed consensus (labelled as IC).
+In order to find the *Patient* node, we could query for the informed consensus (labeled as IC).
 Based on the value of *collectionEvent* attribute, in the table ``Collection`` it is easy yo find the related patient.

 Thus, opening the neo4j shell: